Business Foundations for Engineers Graduate Certificate

 A 4-course online program ideal for working professionals

 Earn a Duke credential by completing four online courses—without the commitment required of traditional degree programs.

-Apply your new knowledge right away—what you learn from Duke on Friday you apply at work on Monday.
+Apply your new knowledge right away—what you learn from Duke on Friday you can apply at work on Monday.

 This course examines core concepts in marketing and marketing-oriented management.
 It develops competence in the use of modern marketing techniques and their application in the design, development, and commercialization of new products and services in rapidly changing markets.
 The class combines lecture and cases, many of which focus on technology-based products and services.
 Students learn the frameworks for analyzing market opportunities and product potential.
 Other topics include consumer behavior, product management, pricing strategies, direct and online selling, branding, channel management, and promotions.
 3 credits.
 (Fall Semester)

 520: Intellectual Property, Business Law, and Entrepreneurship

 Intellectual Property, Business Law, and Entrepreneurship provide students with the legal and fundamentals to protect their business ventures and intellectual property.
 The course is divided into three modules.
 The first module focuses on the implication of decisions made at the formation of business ventures.
 The second module focuses on the patent process in which students write their own patents.
 The third module focuses on the strengths and weaknesses of patents, copyrights, and trade secrets.
 Other topics include principle-agent relations, governance of small companies, mergers and acquisitions, contract law, patents in foreign countries, and corporate take-overs.
 3 credits.
 (Spring Semester)

 530: Finance in High-Tech Industries